DevToys-app/DevToys/CONTRIBUTING.md

 #### Special note for `DevToys.MacOS`
 Most of the `DevToys.MacOS` app runs in a web browser (Safari).
 In order to access the Safari developer tools with macOS to debug the HTML/CSS/JS of the Blazor app, you might need to follow the following instructions:
 1. Open desktop Safari.
-2. Select the Safari > Preferences > Advanced > Show features for web developers in the menu bar checkbox.
+2. Select the Safari > Settings (named Preferences before Safari 17) > Advanced > Show features for web developers in the menu bar checkbox.
-3. Run the `DevToys.MacOS` app in macOS.
+3. Run the `DevToys.MacOS` app in macOS, in the `Debug` configuration.
+The Web Inspector is only enabled in `Debug`.
 4. Return to Safari.
-On the main menu, select Develop > {REMOTE INSPECTION TARGET} > 0.0.0.0, where the {REMOTE INSPECTION TARGET} placeholder is either the devices's plain name (for example, MacBook Pro) or the device's serial number (for example XMVM7VFF10).
-If multiple entries for 0.0.0.0 are present, select the entry that highlights the BlazorWebView.
-The BlazorWebView is highlighted in blue in macOS when the correct 0.0.0.0 entry is selected.
+On the main menu, select Develop > {REMOTE INSPECTION TARGET} > {HOST}, where the {REMOTE INSPECTION TARGET} placeholder is either the devices's plain name (for example, MacBook Pro) or the device's serial number (for example XMVM7VFF10), and {HOST} is `localhost` (on macOS 15.0 and later or `0.0.0.0` on earlier versions).
+If multiple entries for {HOST} are present, select the entry that highlights the BlazorWebView.
+The BlazorWebView is highlighted in blue in macOS when the correct {HOST} entry is selected.
 5. The Web Inspector window appears for the BlazorWebView.

 ## From Linux